awinner02/PowerFunc/README.md

 # Power-function-funsies
-A function we did in my abstract algebra class I wanted to see if I could do in Python.
+A function we did in my abstract algebra class I wanted to see if I could do in C++.